fgm/mongodb_logger/README.md

         $client = new \MongoClient($server, $options, ['context' => $context]);

 * that'it.
-All your operations are now logged.
+All your operations are now ready to be logged.

 Trademarks